Potato pancakes or “latkes” happen to be one of my favorite comfort foods.

 - Cover the batter and let it ferment at room temperature for at least 1 hour.

-- Add about 1 Tablespoon of cooking oil.
-Using a large spoon, scoop enough batter into the oil to form a thin pancake 4"-6 " in diameter.
+- Add about 1 tablespoon of cooking oil.
+Using a large spoon, scoop enough batter into the oil to form a thin pancake 4 to 6 inches in diameter.
 Use the spoon to spread the batter out thinly and evenly.

 - Cook the potato pancake slowly until golden brown on both sides.
-Lower the temperature slighty if the pancake browns too quickly.
-They should take around 3 minutes per side for the potato to cook through.
+Lower the temperature slightly if the pancake browns too quickly.
+It should take around 3 minutes per side for the potato to cook through.

 - Serve the potato pancakes hot from the pan with apple sauce and sour cream!